Shopping & Sourcing Guide · Updated June 2026

 Q What is the difference between a Goodwill Outlet and a bin store?

-A Goodwill Outlet sells post-consumer donations: items donated by the public that have already cycled through a regular Goodwill thrift store without selling.
-Everything is priced by the pound ($1.49–$2.19/lb depending on region).
-A liquidation bin store sells corporate overstock and e-commerce returns from major retailers like Amazon, Walmart, and Target.
-Items are priced at a flat rate that decreases every day throughout the week, from $10–$14 on restock day down to $1 or less on clearance day.
+A Goodwill Outlet sells post-consumer donations (items the public donated that already cycled through a regular Goodwill thrift store without selling), priced by the pound ($1.49–$2.19/lb depending on region).
+A liquidation bin store sells corporate overstock and e-commerce returns from retailers like Amazon, Walmart, and Target, priced at a flat rate that decreases daily through the week, from $10–$14 on restock day down to $1 or less on clearance day.

 Q Is the Goodwill Bins cheaper than Amazon bins?

-For lightweight clothing and textiles, Goodwill Outlet Bins are significantly cheaper.
-At $1.99/lb, you can source five or six vintage garments for under $2 total.
+For lightweight clothing and textiles, Goodwill Outlet bins are significantly cheaper, since at $1.99/lb, five or six vintage garments can come in under $2 total.
 Amazon-sourced liquidation bin stores start items at $10–$14 on restock day.
-However, for heavy or high-value goods (like electronics, tools, and boxed household items), liquidation bin stores often provide a lower effective cost, especially mid-week or on clearance day.
-The right answer depends entirely on your sourcing category.
+For heavy or high-value goods like electronics, tools, and boxed household items, liquidation bin stores often work out to a lower effective cost, especially mid-week or on clearance day.
+The right answer depends entirely on the category you're sourcing.

 Q What is Goodwill Outlet bins pricing?

 Goodwill Outlet pricing is weight-based and varies by regional chapter.
 Most regions charge $1.49–$2.19 per pound for clothing, linens, and general hardgoods.
-Bulk purchase tiers reduce the per-pound rate when you exceed certain weight thresholds, for example, Salt Lake City drops to $1.49/lb for purchases over 100 lbs.
-Books are often flat-priced at 4 for $1.25 or $0.59–$0.99 per unit.
-Heavy items like furniture or large appliances are individually tagged regardless of weight.
+Bulk-purchase tiers reduce the per-pound rate past certain weight thresholds; Salt Lake City, for example, drops to $1.49/lb above 100 lbs.
+Books are often flat-priced at 4 for $1.25 or $0.59–$0.99 per unit, while furniture and large appliances get individually tagged regardless of weight.

 Q How do liquidation stores work?

 Liquidation bin stores buy bulk pallets of overstocked, returned, or shelf-pulled merchandise from major retailers and manufacturing warehouses.
-Rather than displaying items on standard shelves, operators strip the pallets and dump the unsorted goods directly into large tables or wooden bins on the sales floor.
-These stores use a weekly descending price model to clear inventory quickly.
-Everything starts at a high flat rate on restock day ($10–$14 per item) and drops progressively each day of the week, reaching $1 or less before the next pallet delivery.
-The cycle resets the following weekend.
+Rather than shelving items individually, operators strip the pallets and dump the unsorted goods directly into tables or bins on the floor.
+A weekly descending price model clears inventory fast: everything starts at a high flat rate on restock day ($10–$14 per item) and drops daily, reaching $1 or less before the next pallet arrives and the cycle resets.

 Q How can resellers avoid bad purchases at bin stores?

-Four protocols protect you: (1) Open all boxes on the sales floor to verify all components, cables, and manuals are present before buying.
-(2) Bring a portable power bank and universal cables to test electronics on the spot.
-Liquidation sales are final, no exceptions.
-(3) Use eBay's "Sold" filter to verify actual resale demand before paying for any item.
-(4) Build a 15–20% dead-stock write-off into your unit cost model when purchasing unmanifested return pallets.
-Not every item will be functional or complete.
+Four habits protect your margin: open every box on the floor to verify components, cables, and manuals before buying; bring a power bank and universal cables to test electronics on the spot, since liquidation sales are final; check eBay's "Sold" filter to confirm real resale demand before paying; and build a 15–20% dead-stock write-off into your unit cost model when buying unmanifested pallets, since not every item will be functional or complete.

 Q What happens to Goodwill donations that don't sell anywhere?

-After failing to sell in both the retail thrift store and the Outlet bins, remaining inventory moves to bulk auctions where commercial buyers can purchase entire bin-loads at flat rates.
-What remains after that goes to textile recycling partners: approximately 45% is exported or sold into the used clothing trade, 30% is converted to industrial rags, 20% becomes fiber insulation for automotive or housing applications, and only 5% ends up in a landfill.
-Goodwill has also partnered with Dell Reconnect for safe electronics recycling.
+Inventory that fails to sell in both the retail thrift store and the Outlet bins moves to bulk auctions, where commercial buyers purchase entire bin-loads at flat rates.
+What's left after that goes to textile recycling partners: roughly 45% gets exported or resold into the used-clothing trade, 30% becomes industrial rags, 20% turns into fiber insulation for automotive or housing use, and only about 5% ends up in a landfill.
+Goodwill also partners with Dell Reconnect for safe electronics recycling.

 Q What is the best time of year to shop at bin stores?

-Three annual windows consistently produce the heaviest, most valuable bin store loads.
-January brings the post-holiday return surge (the largest single return event of the year, with electronics and toys flooding the liquidation pipeline.
-Mid-to-late July generates overstock and cancelled orders in the weeks after Amazon Prime Day.
-Late August brings back-to-school shelf pulls as retailers reset inventory for fall arrivals.
-For Goodwill Outlets, post-holiday and spring-cleaning donation surges (January and April–May) bring the highest bin volumes.
+Three annual windows consistently produce the heaviest, most valuable loads.
+January brings the post-holiday return surge, which is the year's largest single return event, with electronics and toys flooding the pipeline.
+Mid-to-late July generates overstock and cancelled orders following Amazon Prime Day.
+Late August brings back-to-school shelf pulls as retailers reset for fall.
+For Goodwill Outlets, the highest bin volumes follow post-holiday and spring-cleaning donation surges, around January and April–May.

 Q What should I bring to a Goodwill Outlet or bin store?

-For Goodwill Outlets: a pocket kitchen scale (to weigh heavy items before checkout), lightweight gloves, large reusable tote bags (outlets don't provide bags), a phone flashlight, and the eBay app with the Sold filter ready.
-For liquidation bin stores: a portable power bank and universal USB cable (to test electronics on the floor), a battery tester, the eBay app, reusable bags, and cash if the store is cash-only.
-Most importantly: know your per-item budget ceiling before you walk in, as both formats make it easy to overbuy.
+For Goodwill Outlets: a pocket kitchen scale, lightweight gloves, large reusable totes, a phone flashlight, and the eBay app with the Sold filter ready.
+For liquidation bin stores: a portable power bank and universal USB cable, a battery tester, the eBay app, reusable bags, and cash in case the store is cash-only.
+Most importantly, know your per-item budget ceiling before walking in, since both formats make overbuying easy.

 Q Where can I find a Goodwill Outlet or bin store near me?